Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 ```

-<p>In the constructor I pass an investment and the clock, which by default is DateTime.
-I had some issues with concept of time, especially in policy objects, where I had to implement own Clock, because DateTime was not sufficient, so just to be on a safe side, I add a possibility for a dependency injection.
+<p>In the constructor I pass an investment and the clock, which by default is <code>DateTime</code>.
+I had some issues with concept of time, especially in policy objects where I had to implement own <code>Clock</code>, because <code>DateTime</code> was not sufficient, so just to be on a safe side, I add a possibility for a dependency injection.
 It doesn't increase a complexity of the class and I wouldn't consider it as a premature optimization.
 Then we have some methods that encapsulate promotion logic and one that returns proper status.
-You will probably use policy objects in many cases - e.g. promotion_status method looks like it could be used in a presenter, which would display proper content, depending on the returned status and the promoted? method could be used in the usecases or in a model class method that would return promoted investments.
+You will probably use policy objects in many cases - e.g. <code>promotion_status</code> method looks like it could be used in a presenter, which would display proper content, depending on the returned status and the <code>promoted?</code> method could be used in the usecases or in a model class method that would return promoted investments.
 You can use policy objects in many ways: inject into a model and delegate method calls:</p>

 ``` ruby